I INTRODUCTION TO THE IMMIGRATION FRAMEWORK

 i Legislation and policy

 Migration is governed by the Immigration Act.3 The government's advice to those wishing to migrate to St Kitts and Nevis is to visit one of its embassies or missions abroad.
-These can be found in, for example, Belgium (Brussels), Canada (Ottawa), Cuba (Havana), Jamaica (Kingston), Taiwan (Taipei), the United Kingdom (London) and the United States (Washington, DC, New York and Los Angeles).4 There is now also a consulate established in Dubai, United Arab Emirates.
+These can be found in, for example, Belgium (Brussels), Canada (Ottawa), Cuba (Havana), Jamaica (Kingston), Taiwan (Taipei), Morocco (Rabat), the United Kingdom (London) and the United States (Washington, DC, and New York).4 There is now also a consulate established in Dubai, United Arab Emirates.

 To be granted the status of resident, the immigrant: